 Grant money will be distributed within the first two weeks of January.

 - We want to thank the Foundation for our grant.
 What is the best way to recognize the contribution?

 Publicity!
 Our objective is to grow this program and provide for more grants in the future.
 Document what you do and share it.
 Send your pictures to your school for the newsletter, but also send them to the Foundation for placement on our website and on our Facebook page.
-We want to publically recognize your group as much as you want to thank us!
-The other thing you can do is ask friends and family to contribute to the Foundation.
+We want to publicly recognize your group as much as you want to thank us!
+Additionally, you’re encouraged to ask friends and family to contribute to the Foundation.
 The more we receive, the more we have available to fund outstanding projects.
-Lastly, patronize business who support the Foundation and let them know you received a grant.
+Lastly, patronize businesses who support the Foundation and let them know you received a grant.
 They want to share in your success!